 - Set aside the tomato mixture while you prepare the pasta according to the package directions.

-- Just before pasta is done cooking, tear the basil leaves and add them to the tomato mixture and stir to combine.
+- Just before pasta is done cooking, tear the basil leaves (or cut them with herb scissors) and add them to the tomato mixture.
+Stir to combine.

 - Drain the pasta and return it to the pot.
 Stir in the vegan butter, if using.